Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Geforce GTX 780 is 29% faster than the GeForce GTX 970 overall, because of its higher bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 780 is 29% quicker than the GeForce GTX 970 in general, due to its higher bandwidth. (explain)

-Texel RateThe Geforce GTX 780 will be a lot (approximately 52%) better at AF than the GeForce GTX 970. (explain)
+Texel RateThe Geforce GTX 780 is much (more or less 52%) faster with regards to anisotropic filtering than the GeForce GTX 970. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison